toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Budget Rows Progress Bars

 Add progress bars and a vertical bar that shows how far you are through the month to category rows.

+## Collapse Budget Inspector

+Add a collapse button to the bottom of the budget inspector.

 ## Colored Master Category Row